SanjaPaskova/appium-wdio-framework/README.md

 The Allure report will open in your default web browser, providing a detailed view of the test results.

+## Limitations
+This solution is designed to work only on Android and not on iOS.
+The swipe gestures and element interactions are implemented using Android-specific selectors and actions.
+If you need to run these tests on iOS, you will need to modify the selectors and possibly the actions to be compatible with iOS.

 ## Contributing